Subway Sleuths

 Information for 4th & 5th graders:

-The in-person screening for 4th-5th graders will be on the morning of Saturday, February 3rd and after school on Thursday, February 8th.
+The in-person screenings for 4th & 5th graders will be after school on Wednesday, September 18th and on the morning of Saturday, September 21st.
+(Please indicate your preferred day on the application).
 Group sizes are small, and space is limited.
 The in-person program costs $350 for the semester for accepted students.
 Limited partial scholarships are available.

 Making Connections Through Transit